 It’s awesome to have a temporary home base from which you can spend months really diving into a country’s food, culture, and language.

 What did you do for work?

 We taught English in Thailand and now we teach in Japan.

 How did you find that job?

 A few of my friends had taught in South Korea, and they recommended searching for jobs on Dave’s ESL Cafe.
 We found dozens of teaching jobs all over the world posted on these job boards every day.
 Not every job was a gem, of course — we had a few interviews with shifty recruiting agencies and unsettlingly desperate schools.
 But within a few months, we were both hired to teach 3- to 12-year-olds in Thailand.

 Teaching was kind of a shock at first, since neither of us had even taken a TEFL (Teaching English as a Foreign Language) course, but overall it was a fun experience.
 We used the same job board to find our current jobs teaching children and adults in Japan.
 In both cases, our employers helped us acquire work visas and housing, so the whole process was relatively easy once we found companies that we felt good about working for.

 How did you manage to stay on budget while traveling?

-We try to live like locals when we’re traveling because anything geared towards tourists is almost always going to be overpriced.
-That means figuring out how locals get around, whether it’s by public bus, scooter or jeepney; as well as skipping restaurants with air-conditioning and English menus, and going for street food instead.
-The same goes for accommodation – sometimes we stay in hostels, but more often we stay with locals we meet through Couchsurfing or AirBnB.
+We try to live like locals when we’re traveling because anything geared toward tourists is almost always going to be overpriced.
+That means figuring out how locals get around, whether it’s by public bus, scooter, or jeepney, as well as skipping restaurants with air-conditioning and English menus, and going for street food instead.
+The same goes for accommodation: sometimes we stay in hostels, but more often we stay with locals we meet through Couchsurfing or Airbnb.